droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 If the player admits to desiring the shard's power for understandable—if not sympathetic—reasons, Godfrey assures them that they are no lesser for their struggles.
 "You are stronger than you know," he insists.
 "Embrace the power within you—not the lies and illusions these shards may promise.
 There is always a chance to turn away from the darkness, no matter how far we may feel we have fallen."

 If a player possessing a shard stands steadfast by their decision to seek out its power or otherwise fails to reassure Godfrey, he demands that the players promise to cast the shard away—whether into Lake Zarovich, Lake Baratok, or elsewhere—upon departing Argynvostholt.
 Godfrey refuses to speak with the players further unless they make a promise to do so.
-(If the players are lying, they must also succeed on a group DC 14 Charisma (Deception) check to convince him.)
+(If the players are lying, they must also succeed on a group DC 24 Deception check to convince him.)

 If asked about the Amber Temple, Godfrey is willing to share that the Amber Temple is a place of corruption and evil—and that the Order of the Silver Dragon’s first and secret purpose was to defend the Amber Temple from those who would seek out its power.